 -The crude humor.
 In the scene where we learn Jason is a delinquent, he and a friend are putting a bull into a locker room.
 In this scene we learn that Jason's friend masturbated the bull, thinking he was milking a cow.
 This isn't just a throw-away joke, either.
 They spent a couple of minutes talking about it, and even focus in on the bull's penis.
 This was right at the beginning of the film, after the backstory scene with Zordon and Rita, and immediately killed the movie for it.
 It was wholly inappropriate for a Power Rangers movie.

 -Changing the personalities of the characters.
 These were not the characters I grew up with, and killed the feel of the movie for me.
 The most egregious change was Billy, whom they made black and autistic.
 Billy is supposed to be a white boy genius.
 This was not Billy.
-Trini was not Asian, but Latin, and was made gay.
+Trini was not Asian, but Latin, and was made questioning her sexuality.
 Zack, of course, was not black but Asian.
 The change in nationality was most likely due to not wanting to appear racist, but I would have preferred they kept the Rangers the same nationalities, just switch their colors around.
 This wasn't simply a case of actors taking on a role and bringing their particular interpretation to the role, this was changing inherent parts of the characters' personalities.
 These were not the characters I grew up with.
 I am a conservative Christian, so my views about homosexuality aside, I do not oppose making a gay superhero, nor do I oppose making an autistic superhero.
 But Billy was a white boy genius, and Trini was an Asian straight woman.
 They should have remained as such, or this should have just been a brand new team of Power Rangers.

 -The look of the Zords.
 This movie felt a lot like Michael Bay's Transformers movie, not just because of how egregiously they screwed up the source material, but also because it was difficult to tell the individual Zords apart at times.
 You could sort of tell the Tyrannosaurus Rex from the others, and you could tell Kim's Zord had wings.
 But it was really difficult to tell them apart most of the time while they were separate.